curvingreality/flutter-library/doc/README.md

 ⸻

 ✨ No contribution is too small.
-Whether you report a bug, suggest a feature, or just support the project, you’re making a difference. <br>Thank you for being part of **Curving Reality** 🚀
+Whether you report a bug, suggest a feature, or just support the project, you’re making a difference. <br>Thank you for being part of "../docs"**Curving Reality** 🚀

 <hr>